vineyard-bloom/bloom-forms/README.md

 <TextInput onChange={ this.props.updateForm } />
 ```

 You can also manually update a field.
 Say you have a button that changes the value of a text input.
 You would want to manually pass in which values and which fields are needed.
-You can do this through `manualFieldUpdate`, which accepts three parameters: the formId, the fieldValue, and the fieldName.
+You can do this through `manualFieldUpdate`, which accepts four parameters: the formId, the fieldValue, the fieldName, and the type of input (html5 standard input types preferred, such as 'text', 'checkbox', and 'radio').
 To use:
 ```
 const { formData, formId, manualFieldUpdate } = this.props

 ...

-    <Button onClick={ () => manualFieldUpdate(formId, 'Choice #1 - Blah', 'choice') }>
+    <Button onClick={ () => manualFieldUpdate(formId, 'Choice #1 - Blah', 'choice', 'text') }>
       Choice #1
     </Button>
     <TextInput name='choice' value={ formData.choice.value } />